Stand up for the facts!

 If Your Time is short

-Two autopsy reports ruled that George Floyd’s death on May 25, 2020, was a homicide by asphyxiation, or suffocation.
+Two autopsy reports ruled that George Floyd’s death on May 25, 2020, was a homicide.
 Floyd’s heart stopped when former Minneapolis police officer Derek Chauvin restrained him for several minutes with a knee on his neck.
 Chauvin was convicted on all three counts of killing Floyd.

 A medical examiner found high levels of fentanyl in his system, but experts in toxicology, cardiology and drug use stated death by overdose was unlikely or impossible.